DevXtreme0/consumer-demand-prediction-for-fast-food-sector/README.md

 <h4>Use of data transformation for eliminate outliers</h4>

 <p>
-In the demand prediction context, it is compulsory to outlier data to be 0% on targeted variable called “num_orders”.
-Therefore, this necessity achieved by using Interquartile range method.
+In the demand prediction context, it is compulsory to outlier data to be 0% on a targeted variable called “num_orders”.
+Therefore, this necessity is achieved by using the Interquartile range method.
 Log transformation is the most popular among the different types of transformations used to transform skewed data to approximately conform to normality in feature engineering.
-Therefore, in the target variable called “num_orders” is not aligned with normality and non-use of transformation methods will reduce performance of the data model.
-Therefore, it was decided to include log transformation on targeted variable “num_orders”.
+Therefore, the target variable called “num_orders” is not aligned with normality and non-use of transformation methods will reduce the performance of the data model.
+Therefore, it was decided to include log transformation on the targeted variable “num_orders”.
 Which is data approximately conform to normality.
 Implementation of it shown in figure 9 below,
 </p>

 <img style="display:block;text-align:center" src="Outlier detection code.PNG" alt="Outlier detection code" >
 <figcaption>Figure 9.
 Outlier detection code</figcaption>
 <br></br>

-<h4>  Elaboration of used ML algorithms for demand prediction </h4>
+<h4>Elaboration of used ML algorithms for demand prediction </h4>

 <p>
 Multiple data modeled using gradient boosting algorithms (such as XGBoost, LightGBM and CatBoost) and linear regression algorithm.
-Those algorithms implemented with feature extraction, data transformation and data preprocessing for achieve better accuracy on predicted result.
-Therefore, in this section only elaborate way of algorithm implementation.
+Those algorithms are implemented with feature extraction, data transformation and data preprocessing for achieving better accuracy on the predicted result.
+Therefore, this section only elaborates the way of algorithm implementation.
 </p>

 <img style="display:block;text-align:center" src="Get data through DataFrame.PNG" alt="Get data through DataFrame" >